zkmkarlsruhe/Styler/README.md

 While running, any images drag & dropped onto the Styler window will be loaded as a new style.

+### Style Input Mode

+Styler can also accept new style images from the current input source or, optionally, a second live camera input.
+See The "Commandline Options" section for info on enabling the style camera.

 ### Key Commands

 * `d`: toggle debug mode, shows on-screen help